cpfaff/Open-Science-Thesis/README.md

 \ostSetContent{AdvisorTwo}{}
 ```

-In your document body then use the command `\maketitle` to print out the
+After setting the contents of the title-page elements you can print out the
-title-page.
-There is also an alias called `\printtitlepage` which does exactly
+title-page using the command `\maketitle` in your document body.
+There is also
-the same.
+an alias called `\printtitlepage` which does exactly the same.

 ```latex
 \begin{document}